+from them.
+Little thought is given to protecting the citizens from government or other citizens, as is required by the First Amendment.
+Worse still, little can be done once individual contributor information - a donor's full name and street address - is made public under government compulsion.
+It can then immediately be used by non-governmental entities and individuals to harass, threaten, or financially harm a speaker or contributor to an unpopular cause.
 We believe, therefore, that the problem of harassment is best addressed by limiting the opportunities for harassment, and that this is best done by crafting reporting thresholds that capture just those donors who are truly contributing large sums to political candidates and express advocacy regarding such candidates - and not to organizations engaging in issue advocacy about a particular topic relevant to the voters of Washington.

-Ultimately, the Court has made clear that this concern over harassment exists, whether the threats or intimidation come from the government or from private citizens33 who receive their information because of the forced disclosure.
+Ultimately, the Court has made clear that this concern over harassment exists, whether the threats or intimidation come from the government or from private citizens who receive their information because of the forced disclosure.
 In short, mandatory disclosure of political activity requires a strong justification and must be carefully tailored to address issues of public corruption and provide the provision of only such information as is particularly important to voters.
-It is questionable that the monetary disclosure threshold mandated by S.B.
-5153 for organizations that lack a major purpose of influencing elections, but may opt to speak about a particular issue, is sufficient to meet this standard.
+It is questionable that the monetary disclosure threshold mandated by H.B.
+1807 for organizations that lack a major purpose of influencing elections, but may opt to speak about a particular issue, is sufficient to meet this standard.

-Senate Bill 5153 inappropriately ignores decades of jurisprudence regarding the need for a "major purpose" test for organizational registration and reporting, places an unreasonable and legally-suspect burden on many organizations, will perversely create "junk disclosure," and may subject donors to harassment.
+House Bill 1807 inappropriately ignores decades of jurisprudence regarding the need for a "major purpose" test for organizational registration and reporting, places an unreasonable and legally-suspect burden on many organizations, will perversely create "junk disclosure," and may subject citizens to harassment.
 As a result, many provisions in this legislation raise serious legal concerns.

-Thank you for allowing me to submit comments on Senate Bill 5153.
+Thank you for allowing me to submit comments on House Bill 1807.
 Should you have any further questions regarding this legislation or any other campaign finance proposals, please do not hesitate to contact me at (703) 894-6835 or by e-mail at mnese@campaignfreedom.org.